Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 After this, we immerse ourselves in the coffee production process, from collecting the coffee beans to shelling, drying, toasting and grinding them, in a hands-on coffee-making experience.
 Later we’ll enjoy the fruits of our own labor and enjoy some freshly-brewed coffee!

-Note: If you want to spend Day 4 of your Salkantay trek relaxing in the Cocalmayu hot springs or zipping down the zipline at Cola de Mono, we will camp at one of the other campsites instead of Lucmabamba, which are closer to these attractions.
+Note: If you want to spend Day 4 of your Salkantay trek relaxing in the Cocalmayu hot springs, we will camp at one of the other campsites instead of Lucmabamba, which is closer to this attraction.

 Day 4 of your Salkantay trek in Peru starts off with an early morning wake up call!
 This morning we climb for about three hours through the jungle before descending to the interesting but largely covered ruins of Llactapacta.
 Llactapata (2720m / 8924 ft) is a very interesting and not-to-be-missed introduction to Machu Picchu!